f18m/rpi2home-assistant/docs/install.md

 # Installation

-## How to install on a Raspberry Pi with Debian Bookworm 12
+This section focuses on how to install on a Raspberry Pi with Debian Bookworm 12.

+## Using `git` and `make`

 The [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) does not allow to install Python software using `pip`.
 Trying to install a Python package that way leads to an error like: